 What to do:

-- Confirm your organization's policy on names on licenses and that the provider's name you have entered into your system is legal - it is important for exclusion and sanction monitoring that we are searching by the correct, legal name.
+- Be sure to confirm your organization's policy regarding names on licenses and that the provider's name you have entered into your system is the correct, legal name.
+It is important for exclusion and sanction monitoring that we are searching by the correct, legal name.

-- If the name you have is indeed legal, this may mean that either the license number you have entered in needs to be corrected (if the name is really far off, this is usually the case) or the provider may need to update the board with his/her legal name.
+- If the name you have is indeed the legal name, this could mean either the license number you have entered needs to be corrected (if the name is very different or if both first and last name differ, this is usually the case) or the provider may need to update the board with their legal name.